India ramps up production of COVID-19 protective gears, medical equipment

-Addressing a press briefing on the COVID-19 situation in the country, P D Vaghela, the Secretary of the Department of Pharmaceuticals and Chairman of the Empowered Group-3, said that against the projected demand of two crore PPE, orders have been placed for more than 2.2 crore.
 "Earlier, there was no domestic manufacturing of PPE in the country and almost all of them were imported.
-We now have 111 indigenous manufacturers," he said.
+Now, we have 111 indigenous manufacturers.
+PPE production capacity has increased so much that it has become a Rs 7,000-crore industry in India, the biggest after China," said the Empowered Group-3 chairman who is also the secretary in the department of pharmaceuticals.
+According to the government, the current domestic production of PPEs per day is around 1.87 lakh.

-Vaghela said about 19,398 ventilators are available in India and orders have been placed for 60,884 more, and of these 59,884 will be made by domestic manufacturers.
-The Ministry of Health has indicated a projected demand of 75,000 ventilators till June, 2020.
+Vaghela said about 19,398 ventilators are available in India and orders have been placed for 60,884 more.
+Of these, 59,884 will be produced indigenously, he said.
+The Health Ministry has indicated a projected demand of 75,000 ventilators till June.

-"Against the same, the present availability is about 19,398.
-Out of the total orders placed, 59,884 ventilators have been ordered to domestic manufacturers and imports are to the tune of 1,000 ventilators," he said.
-He said of the total 2.49 crore N-95/N-99 masks to be procured, 1.49 crore have been ordered from domestic manufacturers and about one crore N- 95 masks are being imported.

 "The required medical supplies were largely imported," he said.
-The strategy devised by them was to see this (as) an opportunity to create supply chains and manufacturing within India by helping existing manufacturers to expand, identifying new manufacturers, hand-holding and facilitating, teams of officers, engineers and scientists deployed and import only if absolutely necessary to meet timelines.
+The strategy devised was to see this as an opportunity to create supply chains and manufacturing in India by helping existing producers to expand, and identify new manufacturers.

 ALSO READ